MichelleMoran431/Iris-Data-set-analysis-project/README.md

-By using Seaborn , we can plot the probability density function(PDF) with each feature as a variable on X-axis and it’s histogram and corresponding kernel density plot on Y-axis
+By using Seaborn , we can plot the probability density function(PDF) with each feature as a variable on X-axis and it’s histogram and corresponding kernel density plot on Y-axis using one line of code.
+Which is more efficient.

 Plotting the Histogram & PDF using Seaborn FacetGrid object —

-FacetGrid object takes the dataframe as input and the names of the variables that will form the row, column, or hue dimensions of the grid.
+FacetGrid object takes the dataframe (df) as input and the names of the variables that will form the row, column, or hue dimensions of the grid.
-Distribution plots in seaborn are used to visually assess how the data points are distributed with respect to its frequency.Histograms and KDE can be combined using distplot.
+The hue parameter determines which column in the data frame should be used for colour encoding Distribution plots in seaborn are used to visually assess how the data points are distributed with respect to how often it occurs.Histograms and KDE can be combined using distplot.

 **Definition :**